|BC Artist Announces the

 in the North in Stewart BC near Alaska

-Penticton artist Angie Roth McIntosh is captivated with the beauty of the North and announces the creation of an artist's retreat in Stewart BC, next to the snowcapped Misty Fjord region of the Alaskan Panhandle.
-McIntosh is planning to turn the simple metal roofed grey cedar home into an artist's studio.
+Penticton artist Angie Roth McIntosh is captivated with the beauty of the North and announces the creation of her artist's retreat in Stewart BC, next to the snowcapped Misty Fjord region of the Alaskan Panhandle.
+McIntosh turned the simple metal roofed grey cedar home into her artist's studio.
 Situated not far from the boardwalk and ocean inlet, two short blocks from the downtown and restaurants, adjacent to the village museum, a block to the courthouse, village office, police station, and near the hospital, the house is surrounded by wonderful views of towering mountains and hanging glaciers.
 Located at the eastern end of the Portland Canal , Canada's most northerly ice-free deep sea port, the area is home to grizzly and blackbears as well as bald eagles.
 It is a short drive to Alaska and the grizzly viewing platform at Fish Creek as well as the Salmon Glacier.
 McIntosh has already been inspired to paint the snow, rivers, and mountains of the area during a winter trip to the area in 2004, 2006, and 2007 and at the end of the summer of 2005 painted a view of the hanging glacier and the neighbourhood's fall colors.
-In 2006 she was up painting on the inspiring Salmon Glacier.
-She is looking forward to sharing the magnificence of the area with artists from around the world.
+In 2015 she has been up painting on the inspiring Salmon Glacier for 10 years.
+She is looking forward to sharing the magnificence of the area with more artists from around the world.

 McIntosh says that while the rustic building is fairly basic, it is quite large.
 The house affords views of the surrounding mountains and offers one of the most wonderful locations in North America.
-She is hoping that once some work is done that the house will be fully open to artists, in 2007.
-In January and February Angie was completing some final details and now the house is available for use .
+She is hoping that once some work is done that the house will work well as her painting studio.
+In January and February Angie was completing some final details and now the studio is fully available for use and since then she has hung out in the Stewart area 1 to 3 times a year for 10 years creating a large body of northern work which will one day be exibited in a large show and has been available for sale.
 Check out some pictures of the house CLICK HERE.
 The 3 bedroom home should be able to accommodate groups of three to eleven in private or dorm setup.
-She is also delighted that there is an outbuilding that could probably be converted into studios for painting, sculpting, or even pottery in the future.
-The peaceful areais also wonderful for writers and musicians.
-Angie was at the retreat in early February and held the first worskhop with local Stewart residents.
+She is also delighted that there is an outbuilding that could possibly be converted into studios for painting, sculpting, or even pottery in the future.
+The peaceful area is also wonderful for paint, writing, and music.
+Angie was at the retreat in early February 2007 and held the first free worskhop with local Stewart residents.
 It was delightful and many beautiful paintings were created.
 Check out the first painting workshop held in the house.